-HISTORICALLY, INDEX funds have weighted stocks based on their total stock market value.
+INDEX FUNDS HAVE, historically, weighted stocks based on their total stock market value.
 But critics claim this overweights expensive stocks, because a stock’s importance in an index climbs as its share price climbs.
-One solution: Change the way you weight stocks.
+One solution: Change the way we weight stocks.

 That’s the idea behind fundamental indexing, which was developed by Research Affiliates, a Newport Beach, Calif., money manager headed by Robert Arnott.
 In 2005, the firm launched its Research Affiliates Fundamental Index, or RAFI, which weights companies by fundamental measures of size, rather than by each company’s market value.

 Those fundamental measures of size include sales, cash flow, dividends and book value.
 By weighting stocks in an index fund using these measures of a company’s fundamental value, the hope is to underweight stocks that are currently overvalued, while overweighting those stocks that are undervalued.
-This results in portfolios that look similar to those created by fans of factor investing, with tilts toward value stocks and small-cap shares.
+This results in portfolios that look similar to those created by fans of factor investing who favor tilts toward value stocks and small-cap shares.

 Both Invesco and WisdomTree offer a huge array of stock ETFs that are fundamentally weighted, while Charles Schwab offers six mutual funds and six ETFs that use fundamental weightings.
 Fundamental weighting is also employed by some bond funds, including Invesco Fundamental High Yield Corporate Bond ETF and Invesco Fundamental Investment Grade Corporate Bond ETF, both exchange-traded funds.